UNIVERSITY LIBRARIES, UNT. POLICY & PROCEDURE MEMORANDUM

-- In order to have material on Reserve in a timely manner, it is necessary for the Libraries to have Reserve requests a minimum of two weeks prior to their initial use otherwise the Libraries cannot guarantee availability by the date needed.
+- In order to have material on Reserves in a timely manner, it is necessary for the Libraries to have Reserves requests a minimum of two weeks prior to their initial use otherwise the Libraries cannot guarantee availability by the date needed.

-- Reserve material will be removed at the end of the semester unless the instructor requests renewal.
+- Reserves material will be removed at the end of the semester unless the instructor requests renewal.

-- All requests to place on reserve copies of articles or chapters from books will be processed in electronic format if the material is owned by the UNT Libraries or was authored by the instructor.
+- Reserves requests for copies of articles or chapters from books will be processed in electronic format if the material is owned by the UNT Libraries or was authored by the instructor.
 If the material is not owned by the UNT Libraries or authored by the instructor, paper copies may be used.

 - No more than one chapter or 10% from a single book, or one article from a single issue of a journal, may be made available through electronic reserves for a course each semester.